SenseLogic/REMIX/README.md

 ## Description

-*   parses the command to find the executable, input and output files;
+*   Parses the command to find the executable, input and output files;
-*   runs the command only if an output file is missing or if the executable file or one of the input files is newer than one of the output files.
+*   Runs the command only if an output file is missing or if the executable file or one of the input files is newer than one of the output files.

 ## Installation